 The Holocaust in Hungary

-This year marks the 70th anniversary of the mass deportations of Hungarian Jews, a seminal event in Holocaust history that continues to impact our world today.
-The Museum has co-organized a major conference to present recent scholarship on this history and will commemorate the anniversary during this year’s Days of Remembrance.
+Spring 2014 marked the 70th anniversary of the mass deportations of Hungarian Jews, a seminal event in Holocaust history that continues to impact our world today.
+The Museum co-organized a major conference to present recent scholarship on this history and commemorated the anniversary during Days of Remembrance.

 Until spring 1944, Axis-allied Hungary was home to the only major Jewish community still largely intact in Central Europe.
 As the war turned against the Axis, the Hungarian government of Regent Miklos Horthy initially refused to deport the Jews of Hungary to the Nazi killing centers, though it had subjected them to wide-ranging discrimination and taken steps that had already resulted in the deaths of tens of thousands.